Audience design: History

 Earlier sociolinguistic research was primarily influenced by William Labov, who studied style-shifting as a function of attention paid to speech, and who developed techniques for eliciting various styles of speech during research interviews.
-Some sociolinguists have questioned whether Labov's categories of speech style apply outside the confines of the sociolinguistic interview, and some have suggested that attention to speech alone does not account for all types of style-shifting.
+Some sociolinguists, among them Bell, have questioned whether Labov's categories of speech style apply outside the confines of the sociolinguistic interview, and some have suggested that attention to speech alone does not account for all types of style-shifting.

 Allan Bell's research

 The audience design model was inspired by Giles' communication accommodation theory and Bell's own research on the speech of radio news broadcasters in New Zealand.
 The study focused on two radio stations which shared the same recording studio and some of the same individual newsreaders.
 One station, National Radio, attracted an audience from higher socioeconomic brackets.
 The other, a local community station, drew a broader range of listeners including those from lower socioeconomic brackets.

 Bell's analysis of the newsreaders' speech revealed that they spoke differently based on the intended radio audience.
 He identified relationships in the frequency of sociolinguistic variables, such as postvocalic [t], which corresponded to the speech of the radio audiences.
 Bell proposed that because the topic of speech (identical news topics), speaker, and speech activity were the same, the most plausible way of accounting for the variation was that the newscasters were attuning their speech to what they perceived to be the norms for the respective radio audiences.